isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Do not assume that `string` is slower than lower-level techniques without measurement and remember than not all code is performance critical.
+Do not assume that `string` is slower than lower-level techniques without measurement and remember that not all code is performance critical.
 [Don't optimize prematurely](#Rper-Knuth)

 ##### Enforcement